mkeneqa/vagrant-lamp/README.md

 vagrant halt
 ```

-### Access Laravel App
+### Access App
 <http://localhost:8088/>

 ## Existing Applications

-`git clone` it into  the `myapp` directory if using an existing Laravel application.
+`git clone` it into  the `myapp` directory if using an existing LAMP application.

-## Laravel from Scratch
+## Installing Laravel from Scratch
-If starting from scratch follow these steps:
+If starting Laravel from scratch follow these steps:

 ```bash
 vagrant ssh